m-hamza-sid/reedsy-challenge-frontend/README.md

 single smoke test, or having implemented internationalization, and then leaving the translation files half empty.
 ```

-## My Request for objective feedback - No response received.
+## My Request for objective feedback.

 ```
 Dear <recruiter>,